CraneSoftwrights/revenge/en/README.md

 <img src="../shared/sweep.png" style="height:100px"/>

-The sweep zones dictate special behaviours that may be available when the end of one of your plays is at a sweep zone entry point, but only if your peg arrives at that point on the last move of the play:
+The sweep zones dictate special behaviours that may be available when the end of one of your plays is at a sweep zone entry point, but only if your peg arrives at that point on the last step of the move:

 - if any of your own pegs are covered by the sweep zone you have arrived at, you are not allowed to sweep your peg to the sweep zone exit point
 - if you choose, you can automatically sweep your peg to the sweep zone exit point, though typically you would not want to do this if you are at the sweep zone entry point one hole before your safe zone entry point
-- should you choose to sweep past the play zone holes covered by the sweep zone, any opponents' pegs are sent back to their start zone
+- should you choose to sweep past the play zone holes covered by the sweep zone, any opponents' pegs covered by that zone are sent back to their start zone
 - pegs in the safe zone are not swept should an opponent sweep past the safe zone entry point
 - a player with a peg at their safe zone entry point is vulnerable in a sweep zone; an opponent is allowed to sweep their peg back to their start as the safe zone entry point is not, itself, safe from being swept

-A special note about the play of the "7" card: that dictates seven separate completed plays of one move each and so any number of those plays would qualify for consideration at a sweep zone entry point because each move of one is considered completed.
+A special note about the play of the "7" card: that card dictates seven separate completed plays of one move each and so any number of those plays would qualify for consideration at a sweep zone entry point because each move of one is considered completed.
 There are circumstances where this card permits the player to sweep more than one zone in a single play.

 ## 3 The deal